ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 I'm too young to have lived through the era of the ["Unix wars"](https://en.wikipedia.org/wiki/Unix_wars) and needlessly-incompatible differences between vendors, and so I'm lacking a lot of the historical context.
 However, attempts were at some point made to standardize Unix behavior into an [IEEE](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) standard called [POSIX](https://en.wikipedia.org/wiki/POSIX).
 This seems like a direction to start looking!

 Except... how does a programmer starting out today even learn about POSIX? _I_ happened to already know about POSIX because I've heard people talk about it over the years.
-I don't know that a novice programmer would necessarily come across it or believe it to be relevant, especially given the amount of time which as passed and the number of flaws which it has.
+I don't know that a novice programmer would necessarily come across it or believe it to be relevant, especially given the amount of time which has passed since the Unix wars and the amount of flaws the standard has (as we shall soon see).

 One success of POSIX is that it specifies [`c99`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/c99.html) as a standard executable name for a C compiler, and it specifies a [portable subset](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/make.html) of [makefiles](https://en.wikipedia.org/wiki/Make_(software)) for building software from source.
 The subset which is standardized is enough to compile a simple application like ours: